skwongman/My-Portfolio/README.md

   <p style="width: 800px; margin: auto;"><img src="/screenshots/screenshot_5.gif" alt="preview"></p>

-  - **Theme:** It is my **`second`** full stack individual side project during my study in the Web Development Bootcamp.
+  - **Theme:** It is my **`second`** full stack individual side project during my study in the Web Development Bootcamp without any guidance.
 It is an online platform which allows users to browse the latest information on Japanese dramas.
 Members can also 1) create & update drama information, 2) post & reply in the discussion forum, and 3) chat instantly with other members.

   - **GitHub:** https://github.com/skwongman/JProgrammer